FIA Global Pathway: Formula Regional

 The second stage of the Global Pathway is Formula Regional, previously known as Regional Formula 3, which puts drivers in cars that are more powerful than those used in Formula 4.
 Formula Regional was integrated to the pathway in 2018, resulting in the renaming of a number of national and regional championships, mostly previously known as "Formula 3".
 The series are classified as "regional" championships.
 As of 2025, there are five regional series: Americas, European, Japanese, Middle East, and Oceania.

 The Macau Grand Prix is a one-off, global event run under Formula Regional rules, attracting drivers who race in the various Formula Regional championships.

 Formula 3

-The only "international" series of Formula 3 is the FIA Formula 3 Championship.
-It started in 2019.
+The only "international" series of Formula 3 is the FIA Formula 3 Championship, which started in 2019.